 Berkeley College's Bachelor's and Associate's degree programs in Justice Studies -Criminal Justice provide students with a comprehensive foundation in this important field.
 Armed with a combination of knowledge gained in the classroom and hands-on instruction from faculty with professional experience, graduates are prepared to enter a variety of careers in a wide range of organizations.
 Students take courses that focus on the theoretical, practical, technological, and management skills required for success in the field of criminal justice.
-Program-related group excursions and guest speakers from various areas of criminal justice are also an important part of the career-focused program.
+Program-related group excursions and guest speakers from various areas of criminal justice are also an essential part of the career-focused program.

 - A curriculum that examines:

 - # The causes of crime

 - Criminal law and procedure

 - # The role of law enforcement

 - # Forensic science

 - # Research methods

-- Practical job preparation
+- Practical career preparation

 - Exciting courses in specialized areas, such as:

 - # Terrorism

 - Cyber Crime

 - # Global Security

 - Intelligence

-- # Case Management
+- # Criminal Investigations

-- The opportunity to analyze emerging issues and focus studies in a single area such as policing or security
+- The opportunity to analyze emerging issues and focus studies in a concentration such as:

-- Valuable, practical experience through program-related, faculty-monitored internships or job-related assignments
+- # Cyber Security

+- # Homeland Security

+- Investigations and Security

+- # Police Studies

+- # Social Justice

+- # Social Welfare

+- Many Berkeley College programs include an internship, job-related assignment, or practicum for a valuable learning experience

 - A seamless transition between Associate's and Bachelor's degrees